Lee weakens to post-tropical cyclone, knocks out power as it nears Atlantic coast | Science-Environment

 Lee weakens to post-tropical cyclone, knocks out power as it nears Atlantic coast

+The Lee storm system weakened into a post-tropical cyclone as it closed in on New England and Atlantic Canada on Saturday, producing hurricane-force winds that knocked out power to more than 100,000 people.
+The U.S. National Hurricane Center (NHC) said in its latest advisory that Lee would make landfall on Saturday and was about 185 miles (365 km) south-southwest of Halifax Nova Scotia, with maximum sustained winds of 80 mph (130 km/h).

-The Lee storm system weakened into a post-tropical cyclone as it closed in on New England and Atlantic Canada on Saturday, producing hurricane-force winds that knocked out power to almost 200,000 people.
+The Lee storm system weakened into a post-tropical cyclone as it closed in on New England and Atlantic Canada on Saturday, producing hurricane-force winds that knocked out power to more than 100,000 people.

 Lee has been churning as a large hurricane over the Atlantic for more than a week, briefly threatening Bermuda but mostly harmless for anyone on land.
 It marks the second year in a row that such a powerful storm has reached Canada after Hurricane Fiona ripped into eastern Canada a year ago.
-(Additional reporting by David Ljunggren in Ottawa, Idrees Ali in Washington, Daniel Trotta in Carlsbad, California and Brendan O'Brien in Chicago; Editing by Kim Coghill, Mike Harrison, Diane Craft and Daniel Wallis)
+(Additional repporting by David Ljunggren in Ottawa, Idrees Ali in Washington, Daniel Trotta in Carlsbad, California and Brendan O'Brien in Chicago; Editing by Kim Coghill, Mike Harrison and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)